bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

+        Array.splice would be O(n) as it increases the larger the requested array section is.
+Whereas DLL's delete does not change based on list size or input.